Update: This post contains data on Harvard SAT Scores based on Harvard’s class of 2022.

 |Writing||744||75% over 710|

 “The majority of students admitted represent a range of scores from roughly 600 to 800 on each section of the SAT as well as on the SAT Subject Tests.
-The 25th percentile for admitted students on the SAT is about 2100; the 75th percentile is about 2350.”
-[Emphasis our own.]
+The 25th percentile for admitted students on the SAT is about 1470; the 75th percentile is about 1570.”

-For comparison, TIME reported that the average SAT score, of all the students who took the SAT in 2015, was 1490 out of 2400.
+For comparison, the average SAT score was 1060 for the high school class of 2017.
 Harvard expects high, but not impossible scores.
 They are definitely achievable with a lot of focus, preparation, and a good study schedule (see SAT Study Resources below for help.)

 A Note on Re-Taking the Exam